OWASP/www-project-cornucopia/index.md

 OWASP Cornucopia is a mechanism in the form of a card game to assist software development teams identify security requirements in Agile, conventional and formal development processes.
 It is language, platform and technology-agnostic.

 ## Introduction
 The idea behind Cornucopia is to help development teams, especially those using Agile methodologies, to identify application security requirements and develop security-based user stories.
 Although the idea had been waiting for enough time to progress it, the final motivation came when [SAFECode](http://www.safecode.org/) published its [Practical Security Stories and Security Tasks for Agile Development Environments](https://safecode.org/publication/SAFECode_Agile_Dev_Security0712.pdf) in July 2012.
 Cornucopia was created and first used for developer training in August 2012.
+The prject has undergone significant development and growth, particularly in 2023, 2024 and 2025.

 To start using OWASP Cornucopia or find out more about the game please visit [cornucopia.owasp.org](https://cornucopia.owasp.org/)